-Lease Revenue Bonds (LRB's) are be used to finance capital projects that either 1) have and identified budgetary system for repayment; 2) generate project revenue but rely on a broader pledge of General Fund revenues to reduce borrowing costs; and 3) finance the purchase of real property and the acquisition and installation of equipment for the City's general government purposes.
+Lease Revenue Bonds (LRB's) are be used to finance capital projects that either 1) have an identified budgetary system for repayment; 2) generate project revenue but rely on a broader pledge of general fund revenues to reduce borrowing costs; and 3) finance the acquisition and installation of equipment for the City's general government purposes.
 LRB's are secured by a lease-back arrangement between the City and another public entity.
 The general operating revenues of the City and/or a designated special fund are used to pay the lease payments, which are, in turn, used to pay debt service on the LRB's.
 LRB's do not constitute indebtedness under the state constitution and are not subject to voter approval.